1200wd/bitcoinlib/docs/_static/manuals.setup-bcoin.rst

 Use Bcoin node with Bitcoinlib
 ------------------------------

-To use Bcoin with bitcoinlib add the credentials to the providers.json configuration file in the .bitcoilib directory.
+To use Bcoin with bitcoinlib add the credentials to the providers.json configuration file in the .bitcoinlib directory.

 .. code-block:: text